RobinsonLuzo/Notebook/README.md

 **Additonal Functionality to come:**

-- Enabling more profile-based information such as editing details of user + profile photo and comments on posts.
+- Enabling more profile-based information such as comments on posts.

 - Direct Messaging and Notifications.